Fresh Chalk analyzed 150,000 small business websites with the end-goal of determining which website builders offer the highest-performing tech stacks.

-We wanted to learn more about the research methodology behind this study, why website page speed is so important, and why Carrot got included in the first place, so we interviewed Adam Doppelt who conducted the research.
+To learn more about the research methodology behind this study, and why website page speed is so important, so we interviewed Adam Doppelt, founder of FreshChalk, who conducted the research.
 Here’s what he had to say.

 Q&A with Trevor, CEO at Carrot and Adam Fresh Chalk founder